 The family will not be eligible for another Initial Job Search period for a full 12 months.
 For example, if Initial Job Search runs from January and ends in April, the family would not be eligible for a new Initial Job Search period until January of the next calendar year.

-Boards must ensure that parents are aware of the requirement to report changes in work attendance, including gaining employment, as described in .
+Boards must ensure that parents are aware of the requirement to report changes in work attendance, including gaining employment, as described in E-301.

-D-204.b: Optional Extension of Initial Three-Month Eligibility Period
+D-204.b: Optional Extension of Initial 90-day Eligibility Period

-Boards may extend an Initial Job Search period for a maximum of 30 calendar days in order to ensure continuity of care while staff completes the paperwork to determine eligibility for a parent who has gained employment that meets activity requirements.
+Boards may extend an Initial Job Search period for a maximum of 30 calendar days to ensure continuity of care while staff completes the paperwork to determine eligibility for a parent who has gained employment that meets activity requirements.

-Boards must ensure that any extensions for the initial three months of eligibility must be documented in the child care case management system counted in the total 12-month eligibility time frame.
+Boards must ensure that any extensions for the initial 90 days of eligibility must be documented in the child care case management system counted in the total 12-month eligibility time frame.

 Boards must ensure that the PSoC remains at zero during the extension, ensuring that when the PSoC is resumed, it is based upon a full income determination.